 - 5.2 Those suffering from eating disorders can be very secretive and are usually associated with a high level of denial, and self-denial, which can make diagnosis very difficult.
 It is often a bringing together of clues reported from different sources that build up the bigger picture which results in diagnosis or strong suspicion of an eating disorder. - 5.3 People with eating disorders can be plagued by them for many years, or even a lifetime.
-Up to 13% of those with Anorexia Nervosa die as a result of the effects of the disorder or by suicide1
+Up to 13% of those with Anorexia Nervosa die as a result of the effects of the disorder or by suicide - 5.4 Research also suggests that early intervention can be very effective and reduce the years of suffering for the young person and their family